damato-design/system/docs/foundations/color.md

 <grayscale-control reference="--grayscale--factor"></grayscale-control>

-## Accent Colors

-Accent colors were chosen first by general hue then by accessibility measurements and finally applied to denote a user interaction or areas of interest.
-Many of the components that expect the use to take action are indicated using an accent color.

-In choosing colors, accessibility must be a priority.
+In choosing these shades, accessibility is a priority.
 With the layout colors selected at opposite ends of the scale, this ensures that if a gray on one side appears as text on top of a gray on the other side.
 The text should pass accessibility standards (assuming the font size is appropriate).
-Accent colors are then chosen from a predetermined list and then reviewed for accessibility measurements and were considerate to not be based on cultural expectations.

 While there are now [different standards between AA and AAA](https://www.w3.org/TR/WCAG21/#contrast-minimum) which also relate to font size, a general rule is to ensure a 4.5:1 contrast ratio between the background color and text.
 Throughout the site, this ratio is typically much higher.
 You can use the colorfield control below to test the ratio between a chosen text color and the current background color of the site.
 This should also update when changing the system color.